 Tom took over the ensemble and renamed it The Tom Nutile Big Band in the summer of 2003, expanding its repertoire to include more modern fare as well as the classics from the golden age of swing.
 He also began booking swing dances, corporate events and black-tie fund raisers for the band, while maintaining Roy’s busy schedule of outdoor summer concerts.

-When not on-stage with The Tom Nutile Big Band, Tom stays busy leading the Tom Nutile Trio, booking and playing in five-and six-piece ensembles and performing on clarinet in concert bands and orchestras.
+When not on-stage with The Tom Nutile Big Band, Tom stays busy leading the Tom Octet, Septet and Trio, serving on the Board of Directors and hosting a radio show at an NPR jazz radio station and performing on clarinet in concert bands and orchestras.

 The Tom Nutile Big Band as well as our smaller groups typically work with a male-and-female singer lineup, meaning either Marianne and Peter, or Marianne and Jim.
 Our smaller groups frequently use either one singer or a male-and-female singer format.